-Loss allowance are calculated on the basis of probability of default (PD), loss given default (LGD) and exposure at default (EAD).
+Loss allowances are calculated based on probability of default (PD), loss given default (LGD) and exposure at default (EAD).
 The model used to calculate provisions for expected losses depends on whether there has been a significantly increased in credit risk since initial recognition.
 On initial recognition and in cases where the credit risk has not significantly increased since initial recognition, a provision is recognised for expected losses over the next 12 months.
 Expected losses over the next 12 months are losses that are expected to incurre over the lifetime of the instrument, of which can be linked to events occuring during the next 12 months.
-Expected credit losses over the whole term are calculated for assets where the credit risk has increased materially since initial recognition, with the exception o assets which are nevertheless assessed as having a low absolute credit risk on the reporting date.
+Expected for assets where the credit risk has increased materially since initial recognition, except for assets which are nevertheless assessed as having a low absolute credit risk on the reporting date.

 The expected credit loss for exposures that have been qualitatively assessed is calculated based on the present value of all cash flows over the expected residual lifetime.
 In effect, this is the difference between the contractual cash flows in accordance with the agreement and the cash flow that the company expects to receive, discounted at the effective interest rate of the instrument.
-The expected cash flows shall cover cash flows from the sale of collateral or other credit enhancements that are embedded in the contract terms
+The expected cash flows shall cover cash flows from the sale of collateral or other credit enhancements that are embedded in the contract terms.

 In the balance sheet, loan impairments reduce the carrying amounts of the exposures.
 In the income statement, losses on loans consist of realised losses, changes in loss allowance, income on loans and provisions for guarantees and unused credit facilities, as well as income relating to recovery of previously realised losses.
-Losses on loans are based on a qualitative assessment of the ompany's loan portfolio in accordance with IFRS 9.
+Losses on loans are based on a qualitative assessment of the company's loan portfolio in accordance with IFRS 9.

-For a further description, please refer to Note 26.
+For a further description, please refer to Note 7.